It's that time of year again: Time to sit back, reflect and think about what you've achieved in your career over the last 12 months.

 ABOUT THE NAB WOMEN'S AGENDA

-In 2014, the second annual NAB Women’s Agenda Leadership Awards will celebrate the best and most inspiring female talent in business and the community, as well as the men and women who help women achieve.
+In 2015, the third annual NAB Women’s Agenda Leadership Awards will celebrate the best and most inspiring female talent in business and the community, as well as the men and women who help women achieve.

-With ten categories covering emerging and established leadership talent in the public, private and not-for-profit sectors as well as entrepreneurs and business owners, the Awards are an opportunity for Australian women and businesses to proudly promote their achievements and contributions.
+With nine categories covering emerging and established leadership talent in the public, private and not-for-profit sectors as well as entrepreneurs and business owners, the Awards are an opportunity for Australian women to proudly promote their achievements and contributions.

 The Awards recognise accomplishments and work achieved over the 12 months prior to entry, with finalists and winners assessed according to set criteria provided for each category.

-Our Awards luncheon in March 2014 will be a celebration of the outstanding female talent available in Australia as well as a fabulous networking opportunity for Women’s Agenda readers and those keen on mingling with award finalists, winners, judges and like-minded women.
+Our Awards luncheon is on the 26th February 2015 in Sydney, and will be a celebration of the outstanding female talent available in Australia as well as a fabulous networking opportunity for Women’s Agenda readers who'd like to connect with finalists, winners, judges and like-minded women.

 CHECK OUT THE 2013 EVENT